-SA Health must ensure aAll students should are be screened by their education facility and.
-A all contractors should are be screened by their employing agencies.
+All students should be screened by their education facility.
+All contractors should be screened by their employing agencies.

 Prospective employees, contractors and students will bear the cost of their VPD screening, unless the contracting agency agrees to bear these costs.
 Volunteers will be responsible for these costs unless the relevant SA Health service has other arrangements in place.